Centre international de formation européenne: The European Integration and Global Studies branch

 The Anglophone branch started in October 2005, at the very moment the negotiations for the Accession of Turkey to the European Union began.
 To help the students analysing this process, the programme includes terms in Istanbul, Nice and Berlin, and it is complemented by a study trip to European and international organisations in Europe.
 In Istanbul, the process of the Europeanization of Turkey is a central topic, together with the neighbourhood policies and external relations of the European Union with the Caucasus countries and Central Asia.
 In Nice, the students continue to be cultivated with topics of both historical and contemporary significance with the help of distinguished professors, experts and current and former employees of EU bodies, governments and international organisations EU-wide; they undergo mid-term examinations and are taken to selected EU institutions international organisations and governments for formal visits.
 And in Berlin, the students prepare themselves for final examinations and thesis drafting.
 Meanwhile, they are encouraged to participate in academic activities held across Berlin by various universities and organisations.
 Successful candidates graduate with Master in Advanced European and International Studies, 60 ECTS credits.

 The Mediterranean Studies branch - (English and French)

 To follow the evolution of international context triggered by the events of the Arab Spring, in March 2015 a Memorandum of understanding was signed by CIFE and the Université internationale de Tunis, which lead to the creation of a Mediterranean branch of the Master, with study-locations Nice, Tunis and Istanbul.

-Master in Global Energy Transition and Governance

-The Master in Global Energy Transition and Governance aims to give a deep understanding of the complexity of the current energy transformations in Europe and worldwide.
-With a multidisciplinary approach, the programme analyses the links between the different levels of energy governance, from an international to a local level, offering theoretical and practical courses in the fields of energy policy, geopolitics, and the EU transition model.
-The programme is based in Nice and Berlin, and is complemented by a study trip to Brussels.

-Master in Global Economic Governance and Public Affairs

-The Master in Global Economic Governance and Public Affairs: is a one-year joint Master programme by CIFE and the School of Government of LUISS Guido Carli with students travelling between Rome, Berlin and Nice.
-The Master is focused on how to assess, manage and enhance private and public institutions’ governance with a wide range of economic and digital intelligence tools.
-Graduates receive: